wtistang/2024-TechXchange-Labs/1597-WebSphere_Automation/README.md

 2. View the **alert channel** that was created for the lab

-    An Alert Channel is a mechanism that is used to get Events out of Instana and into another system when Events are trigger.
+    An Alert Channel is a mechanism that is used to get Events out of Instana and into another system when Events are triggered.
 There are a variety of Alert Channels including email notifications, slack, Watson AIOps, and more.

     a.
 On the **Team Settings** page, under **Events & Alerts**, click **Alert Channels**.